 The final is cumulative (though not over ALL the material we covered on exams one and two).
-Grades will be assigned as follows (parenthetical references are to the TCU Undergraduate Studies Bulletin definition of the performance necessary for the assignment of each grade):
+Grades will be assigned on the following basis (parenthetical references are to the TCU Undergraduate Studies Bulletin definition of the performance necessary for the assignment of each grade):

 100 to 89.5 points A (Exceptional)

-89.4 to 79.5 points B (Superior)
+89 to 79.5 points B (Superior)

-79.4 to 69.5 points C (Satisfactory)
+79 to 69.5 points C (Medium)

-69.4 to 59.5 points D (Poor)
+69 to 59.5 points D (Inferior)

-59.4 or less F (Failure)
+59.4 and less F (Failure)

+,

 Exams are essay and will test students' knowledge of the material covered in lecture and the reading, require them to construct coherent analyses of events or trends using the appropriate framework, and use evidence appropriately when asked to analyze novel situations.
-GRADING ON IMPROVEMENT: I have always thought it fair to raise a student's grade when she showed significant improvement over the course of the semester.
-However, I am (for the reasons stated above) very uncomfortable with arbitrarily determining the bonus.
-Oh happy day!
-I have come up with a formula to use in this regard!
-Get out your calculator...